danbulant/Cosmos/Docs/articles/Kernel/VFS.md

 ## Get files list

-We start by getting the directory entrys list, using:
+We start by getting the directory entries list, using:

 ```C#
 var directory_list = fs.GetDirectoryListing("0:/");